 The merchant account stores funds from processed transactions.
 Those funds are then transferred by your provider into a business account that you specify, such as a business checking account.

-Credit card terminals which are also called electronic data capture machines are digital products that allow customers to physically swipe, dip, or tap a credit card to make a payment.
+Credit card terminals, also called electronic data capture machines, are digital products that allow customers to physically swipe, dip, or tap a credit card to make a payment.
 These machines connect to the merchant service provider and process and validate transactions.
 There are many different sizes and forms of credit card terminals: from simple magstripe swipers to handheld terminals.

-A point-of-sale or POS system usually consists of the software and hardware to accept payments.
-It also can manage a company’s daily operations and processes: processing sales, producing reports, monitoring inventory, managing staff, reconciling tips and commissions, accepting gift cards, and setting up loyalty programs.
+A point-of-sale or POS system usually consists of software and hardware that accept payments.
+It also can manage a company’s daily operations and processes: processing sales, producing reports, monitoring inventory, managing staff, reconciling tips and commissions, accepting gift cards, setting up loyalty programs, and enabling point-of-sale financing options for customers.

-With mobile payment systems, the smartphone or tablet can function as a credit card terminal.
+The smartphone or tablet can function as a credit card terminal with mobile payment systems.
 They consist of a mobile card reader that connects to your mobile device and an application to communicate with your provider’s processing network.
 These mobile payment systems provide online transactions in any place, where there is an internet connection.

 A payment gateway is software that enables you to accept and process safe credit card payments online through your website or e-commerce store.
 In essence, the payment gateway replaces the credit card terminal.
 Customer credit card information is gathered and encrypted by a payment gateway for later processing.